...Highlights: hammerhead sharks, shark action, dolphins, manta rays, turtles, schooling fish & big pelagics, non diving activities...

 Diving in Egypt as a whole is a pretty special attraction and like a box of Quality Street - everybody has their own favourite.
 Some would say that Sharm El Sheikh on the Sinai Peninsula has the best of what the Red Sea has to offer.
 The legendary dive location that is Ras Mohammed, wrecks the likes of the Thistlegorm and the Straits of Tiran are all easily accessible from Sharm El Sheikh.
 Dotted with at least 10 other interesting wreck sites, the area is also alive with big fish such as barracuda, turtles and eagle rays.

 For jaded divers who have seen it all, the further south you go in the Red Sea, the higher the quality of the diving.
-Hurghada and Marsa Alam offer you a starting point from which to explore the Abu Nuhas wreck system, and incredibly rich sites and pelagic shark action at The Brothers, Daedalus Reef and St. John's which satisfy even the most experienced scuba divers.
+Hurghada and Marsa Alam offer you a starting point from which to explore the incredibly rich sites and pelagic shark action at The Brothers, Daedalus Reef and St. John's which satisfy even the most experienced scuba divers.
 These areas in the south of Egypt are your best bet for encounters with oceanic whitetip sharks and large schools of fish.
 They are also home to interesting caves and have many tunnels to explore.

 For the ultimate holiday of a lifetime, why not combine your Red Sea dive trip with an adventure tour to discover the historical sights of ancient Egypt?
 You can take an overland tour of Cairo to visit the pyramids, the Sphinx and the famous museums, or a Nile cruise through the Valley of the Kings: Egypt antiquity tours.